labdao/article/README.md

 ### Creating an article:
 4. Post your article draft as a file in this repository yyyymm_lastname_title.md.
 5. If working collaboratively, create an hackmd.io account and edit the article within hackmd.io with your collaborator's
-### Review and publishing:
 6. The core team will review the draft for any final feedback
     *DeWork Task gets moved to "In Review"*
+### Publishing and disturption:
-8. The completed article will be published on the labDAO website *DeWork Task gets moved to "Done"
+8. The completed article will be published on the labDAO website
+    *DeWork Task gets moved to "Done"*
     *GitHub issue is closed*
+    *Article promoted via twitter and monthly newsletter*

 ### Payment distrubution:
 9. Article payments will be batched and distrubuted at the end of the month